Far from Silicon Valley, tech industry finds an oracle

 Still others make mention of Shimpi's data, painstakingly collected using proprietary tests he has developed over the years.

-"We have known Anand for a long time," Jonney Shih, chairman of the big Taiwanese computer-maker Asus, told Reuters by email.
+"We have known Anand for a long time," Jonney Shih, chairman of the big Taiwanese computer-maker Asus (2357.TW), told Reuters by email.
 "We definitely share a passion for technology and we respect his in-depth knowledge and the thorough testing that he does."

 HOBBYISTS GO PRO

-Today, reviewers are turning to benchmark tests to evaluate the chips, touch screens and batteries in the latest tablets and smarpthones, a fast-growing market in which Apple, Samsung, Intel, Qualcomm and others are competing fiercely.
+Today, reviewers are turning to benchmark tests to evaluate the chips, touch screens and batteries in the latest tablets and smarpthones, a fast-growing market in which Apple (AAPL.O), Samsung (005930.KS), Intel, Qualcomm (QCOM.O) and others are competing fiercely.

 But the niche business made its mark during the personal computer boom of the 1990s, when chipmakers fought for bragging rights about everything from clock speeds to latency.